Simple, SUSTAINABLE, SCALABLE, and systems thinking

 Leveraging existing systems and resources are essential elements for scalability.
 The approach builds on and strengthens existing structures and mechanisms of the education sector, especially at the sub-national level, in order to establish sustainable programme management and implementation within the local structures.

-Aligned with these principles, a package of low-cost WinS interventions is developed based on the country context, with particular focus on daily group hygiene activities; biannual deworming; and creating cleaning and maintenance routines for WASH infrastructure.
+Aligned with these principles, a package of low-cost WinS interventions was developed based on the country context and needs.
+Particular focus is placed on daily group hygiene activities, biannual deworming, and creating cleaning and maintenance routines for WASH infrastructure.
 Institutionalizing these interventions addresses some of the most prevalent diseases among school children.
-To provide a healthy environment, schools need functional washing facilities and toilets.
-Basic and functional WASH infrastructure is a prerequisite for positive hygiene behaviour.

 Fit for school and school-based management

-Recognizing School-based Management (SBM) as an important cornerstone, the FIT Approach builds on the strength of schools as self-managing entities with the leadership and active involvement of education personnel, as well as the close collaboration with the larger school community.
-Every member of the community can contribute in various important ways to make the program successful including the construction of washing facilities, participation in monitoring or cleaning, repair and maintenance.
-In this way, even schools with limited resources can implement effective health interventions and improve their infrastructure one step at a time.
+Recognizing school-based management (SBM) as an important cornerstone, the FIT Approach builds on the strength of schools as self-managing entities with the leadership and active involvement of education personnel, as well as the close collaboration with the larger school community.
+Every member of the community can contribute in various important ways to make the programme successful including the construction of washing facilities, participation in monitoring or the support of cleaning, repair, and maintenance.
+In this way, even schools with limited resources can implement effective health interventions and improve their learning environment one step at a time.